jadupl2/jadupl2.github.io/_posts/2021-06-11-sadm-sysmon-config.md

 version:        3.0
 summary: |
     This is the SADMIN System Monitor (SysMon) configuration file.
-It MUST reside in "$SADMIN/cfg" directory and MUST be named `hostname.smon`.
+It MUST reside in "$SADMIN/cfg" directory and MUST be name "$(hostname -s).smon".
 Don't worry SADMIN setup script have all done that for you.
 Blank line and line that start with a "#" (comment) are ignored.
     {: .text-justify}
 updated:        2021-06-11
 os:             Linux, Aix, MacOS